Centers for Medicare & Medicaid Services (CMS), HHS.

 The commenters also questioned our use of the term other provider preventable condition and stated their biggest concern was with creating a new term that encompassed 3 NCDs so closely related with the NQF's “Serious Reportable Events in Healthcare.”
 The commenters recommended that CMS not create explicit category titles under the PPC umbrella term.

 Response: As stated in the preamble, the designation of these terms is necessary to a policy that meets statutory requirements in setting Medicare's policy as the minimum and allowing States the flexibility to expand beyond that minimum.
-We do not believe that the term PPC has been narrowly defined across the industry to include a specific set of policy provisions as would be required by this final rule.
+We do not believe that the term PPC has been Start Printed Page 32824narrowly defined across the industry to include a specific set of policy provisions as would be required by this final rule.
 In addition, we do not believe that the use of the PPC acronym will infringe on any proprietary organizations' ability to continue to use that acronym.
 We have not made any revisions to this final rule to reflect this comment.

 Comment: One commenter had questions regarding the definition of OPPC.
 The commenter questioned which evidence-based guidelines would be used and recommended that the regulation be expanded to include exact definitions of the guidelines.